RealOrko/concourse-fetch/README.md

 # concourse-fetch

-A repository for fetching github repo's and placing them on aws s3 with versioning using git.
+A repository for fetching github repo's and placing them on aws s3 with versioning using git, s3 and docker.io.

 ## Prerequisites